ingo-m/py-air-quality/README.md

 If this is the first time you opened crontab, you might be asked which editor you would like to use.
 I would recommend `nano`.

-Scroll to the bottom of the document, and paste the following two lines.
+Scroll to the bottom of the document (by pressing `↓`), and paste the following two lines.
 If you selected the `nano` text editor in the previous step, you can paste by pressing `Ctrl` + `Shift` + `v` at the same time.
 The first line will schedule a new measurement every 5 minutes, and the second line will refresh the plots with the results.
 ```bash
 */5 * * * * /home/pi/py_main/bin/python /home/pi/github/py-air-quality/py_air_quality/measurement/sds011.py
 */5 * * * * /home/pi/py_main/bin/python /home/pi/github/py-air-quality/py_air_quality/analysis/plot_pollution.py